-Following his first publication on dimensions of culture in the 1980s, Hofstede et al. (2010) provided an updated version of his multidimensional cultural model, based on which the culture of various countries could be studied and compared.
+Following his first publication on dimensions of culture in the 1980s, Hofstede, Hofstede and Minkov (2010) provided an updated version of his multidimensional cultural model, based on which the culture of various countries could be studied and compared.
 However, Hofstede's model has received some criticism.
 For example, McSweeney (2002) suggested that Hofstede's proposal of treating countries as cultural units is a flawed assumption.
-He also argued that Hofstede's dimensions did not reflect differences in NC but reflected differences in company or organisational culture.
+He also argued that Hofstede's dimensions did not reflect differences in NC but reflected differences in the company or organisational culture.
 Criticisms also arise from a methodological point of view.
 According to Ailon (2008), Hofstede relied on quantitative methods to develop his dimensional structures.
 This approach for reducing culture to simple numbers and causal factors reduced the complexity of NC to a scale.

-Despite these criticisms, Salter et al. (2013) recognised that Hofstede's framework has frequently been used, mainly because of its simplicity, identification of dominant themes and understanding of cultural changes.
+Despite these criticisms, Salter, Sharp and Chen (2013) recognised that Hofstede's framework has frequently been used, mainly because of its simplicity, identification of dominant themes and understanding of cultural changes.
 Hofstede's framework largely remains pivotal in studies focused on NC.
-Arguably, Hofstede's model is not just the most widely-cited and used in cross-cultural management research-with application in a variety of subfields (Owusu-Ansah, 2019)-but it is also the most validated (Ojiako et al., 2014).
+Arguably, Hofstede's model is not just the most widely cited and used in cross-cultural management research-with application in a variety of subfields (Ansah and Louw, 2019)-but it is also the most validated (Ojiako et al., 2014).

-In light of this review, we consider that Hofstede's NCDs have enough support to be used in this study to examine the impact of NCDs on CPM in DCs.
+Considering this review, we consider that Hofstede's NCDs have enough support to be used in this study to examine the impact of NCDs on CPM in DCs.
 To conclude this section, Table 1 provides a summary of the dimensions of NCDs that have been considered in the literature and which the authors have investigated.

 Table 1.
-Literature map of dimensions of NCDs by various authors.

-, -

-Authors (1 04) 5)

-Cultural Dimensions .ewis (2012) Hofstede et al. (2010) rompenaars (1997) Schwartz (1994) Hall (1999) Muller and Turner (2004) House et al. (2004); Shore and Cross (2005)

-Power distance ≥ Í •

-Individualism vs Collectivism • • •

-Uncertainty avoidance • • •

-Masculinity vs Femininity • • •

-Time orientation • • •

-High context vs Low context communication •

-Openness to change •

-Self-transcendence to self- enhancement •

-Linear active •

-The multi-actives •

-The reactive •

-Embeddedness vs. Autonomy •

-1

-Hierarchy vs. Egalitarianism •

-Mastery vs. Harmony •

-Universalism vs. Particularism •

-Internal control vs. External control •

-Affective vs. Neutral •

-Individualism vs. Communitarianism •

-Achieved status vs. Ascribed status •

-Specific vs. Diffuse •

-Time as sequence vs. Time as synchronization •

-Integration •

-Confucian work dynamics •

-Human heartedness •

-Moral discipline •

-Performance orientation • •

-Humane treatment • •

-Family collectivism •

-Assertiveness •

-Indulgence vs Restraint •
+Literature map of dimensions of NCDs by various authors

+Sou rces

+Cultural Dimensions Lewis (2012) Hofstede et al. (2010) Trompenaars (1997) Schwartz (1994) Hall (1999) Muller and Turner (2004) House et al. (2014) Shore and Cross (2005)

+PD ✓ - ✓ √

+IVC \checkmark \checkmark \checkmark

+UA \checkmark \checkmark \checkmark

+MVF \checkmark \checkmark \checkmark

+TO \checkmark \checkmark \checkmark

+High context vs. Low context communication \checkmark

+Openness to change \checkmark

+Self-transcendence to self-enhancement \checkmark

+Linear active ✓

+The multi-actives ✓

+The reactive \checkmark

+Embeddedness vs. Autonomy \checkmark

+Hierarchy vs. Egalitarianism \checkmark

+Mastery vs. Harmony \checkmark

+Universalism vs. Particularism ✓

+Internal control vs. External control \checkmark

+Affective vs. Neutral \checkmark

+Individualism vs. Communitarianism \checkmark

+Achieved status vs. Ascribed status \checkmark

+Specific vs. Diffuse \checkmark

+Time as sequence vs. Time as synchronisation \checkmark

+Integration \checkmark

+Confucian work dynamics \checkmark

+Human heartedness \checkmark

+Moral discipline \checkmark

+Performance orientation \checkmark \checkmark

+Humane treatment ✓ ✓

+(Continued on next page)

+Table 1.
+Continued

+Sources

+Cultural Dimensions Lewis (2012) Hofstede et al. (2010) Trompenaars (1997) Schwartz (1994) Muller and Turner (2004) House et al. (2014) Shore and Cross (2005)

+Family collectivism ✓

+Assertiveness \checkmark

+IVR \checkmark